Types of noise meter - hand-held, wearable or area meters in a noise assessment?

 Recording speech as a critical noise generating false high levels

 This is a very real issue with wearable noise meters.
 I did a noise assessment recently where the background levels were around 82 dB(A), so reasonably loud but not so loud it is dangerous.
-I placed some of the wearable meters on the line to get the general noise, and some on people standing at the line, and also did hand-held measurements.
+I placed some of the wearable meters on the line to get the general noise, (using them as static area meters) and some on people standing at the same line, and also did hand-held measurements.

 The meters placed on the line and the hand-held meter all gave levels around 81 to 82 dB(A), but there wearable meters all came back in the high 80s and even low 90s dB(A).

 The issue was chatting.
-As they worked they all talked, and the wearable meters placed on their shoulders were getting full blast of the wearer’s own voice.
-The voice was directed away from their ears, but the meter was picking it up.
-The meters placed on the line itself were measuring the noise of the line and the general chat, but were not quite so influenced by the wearer’s own voice.
+As they worked they all talked and the wearable meters placed on their shoulders were getting full blast of the wearer’s own voice.
+The voice was directed away from their ears but the meter was picking it up.
+The meters placed on the line itself were measuring the noise of the line and the general chat noise, but were not quite so influenced by the wearer’s own voice.

 The wearable meters would give a noise assessment result showing a serious noise risk, and that hearing protection is needed and also hearing testing, whereas the line and hand-held measurements showed the levels were much more reasonable.